cfw-guide/ios.cfw.guide/_pages/en_US/updating-to-8.4.1.md

 ## Removing Profiles

-Only follow this if you've installed update blocking in the past.
+Only follow this if you've installed an update-blocking profile in the past.
 {: .notice--info}

 1. Open the Settings application
 1. Tap `General` -> `Profile`
   - This may also be called `Profile and Device Management`
 1. Tap on the tvOS Beta Software Profile
-  - If this is not there, you can skip to the next section of the guide
 1. Tap `Remove Downloaded Profile`

 ## Updating to 8.4.1